bnguyen4121/Exploratory-Data-Analysis-on-Primary-Care-Physicians-VS-Specialty-Care-Physicians/README.md

-# Exploratory Data Analysis on Primary Care Physicians VS-Specialty-Care-Physicians
+# Exploratory Data Analysis (EDA) on Healthcare Access

+This project is an exploratory data analysis of healthcare access, comparing primary care and specialty care.

+You can view the Jupyter Notebook directly on GitHub [here](./midterm.ipynb).